essembeh/YouRSS/README.md

 - a *json* rss-like can be accessed at `https://your.yourss.instance/api/json/@jonnygiger`
 - you will be redirected to the channel avatar with `https://your.yourss.instance/api/avatar/@jonnygiger`
 - all your custom pages can be accessed to `https://your.yourss.instance/u/<user>`
+- a channel which name begins with a `-` will be hidden by  default

 # Extenal documentation: